 We also encourage students to find out about the availability of other scholarships from community organizations, professional organizations, religious organizations, corporations, parent employers and high school guidance counselors.

-- If you are awarded an outside scholarship, please submit proof to the Office of Student Financial Aid using this form to ensure it is added to your student account.
+If you are awarded an outside scholarship, please submit proof to the Office of Student Financial Aid to ensure it is added to your student account.